 The local area is served by several bus services, with existing stops in surrounding villages.
 The Citi 4 bus route provides an express service from Cambourne to Cambridge and the 18 service serves Bourn.
-A high-quality public transport route linking Cambourne to Cambridge is currently proposed with the route potentially passing through the northern part of the site, however, discussions are ongoing and scheme requirements and details are not yet finalised.
+A high-quality public transport route linking with the route passing through the northern part of the site.